Speed

 - Keep

-new pattern definitions to a minimum.
+new token definitions to a minimum.

-Patterns that are most likely to appear in an expression should be
+Tokens that are most likely to appear in an expression should be

 defined last for faster parsing.
 (This